 WHAT WILL THE VETERAN DO?
 Gig Harbor BoatShop views the Veteran as a community resource.
-We intend to provide public access to the Veteran through educational and experiential programming beginning in summer 2017.
+We provide public access to the Veteran through educational and experiential programming.

-The BoatShop will utilize licensed captains including experienced seine skippers and a passionate and talented Veteran management team.
+The BoatShop utilizes licensed captains including experienced seine skippers and a passionate and talented Veteran management team.
 Veteran programming may be financially supported through fundraising, through program income, and potentially with proceeds from commercial fishing.

 HOW CAN I GET INVOLVED?
-Own a piece of history and become a Friend of the Veteran, a charter group formed to support the initial phases of the Veteran start-up.
-Friends of the Veteran members will enjoy benefits such as exclusive invitations to Veteran events, progress updates, and more.
-The BoatShop is also accepting donations to support the Veteran and its programming.
-Watch for Friends of the Veteran to roll out later in 2017.
+Own a piece of history and become a Friend of the Veteran, a charter group formed to support the Veteran and her programming.
+Friends of the Veteran members will enjoy benefits such as a complimentary excursion aboard Veteran, Veteran apparel, and opportunities to volunteer and serve on board.
+Click here to learn more.

 WHAT’S NEXT?
 Beginning in September 2017, a variety of educational and experiential programming will be offered aboard Veteran.
 Click on the Veteran tab at the top of the page to view current offerings.